sd5969/TransitTimeTracker/README.md

 ## Using the Tracker

 This application is written in plain HTML/CSS/JS so it can be ran locally or anywhere else.
 Modify the 'settings-home.json' file to have the stops that you are interested in displaying.
 You can obtain the stop ID's from the [CUMTD website](http://www.cumtd.com/) by searching the stop and then copying the part of the URL at the end which is the ID, `http://www.cumtd.com/maps-and-schedules/bus-stops/info/<stopID>?query=etc`.

+The phpVersion folder contains my original code which runs on the server-side.
+I created the JS version so that it could be more easily widely used without server hosting.